Insurance for International Students in Canada

 > What are other required documents?

-In order to find out more information regarding a preparation to become an International Student in Canada, please visit the International Student’s section on the official IRCC website –Citizenship and Immigration Canada.
+In order to find out more information regarding a preparation to become an International Student in Canada, please visit the International Student’s section on the official IRCC website –Immigration, Refugees and Citizenship Canada (IRCC).

 Determining your eligibility in order to travel to Canada as International Student is the next important step after you have started to gather more information on the topic.

 As an International Student visiting Canada you MUST:

 – Provide a Letter of Acceptance from aDesignated Learning Institution in Canada.